 Adriana opened the bag and Kate inserted the scope, then looked through the eyepiece.
 “Oh.
 Yes.
 There it – she is.
 Aw, she’s adorable!”

 “I know, right?”
 Adriana beamed.
 “Everyone, take a look.”

 “When did you first spot her?”
 Charlie asked.
 Kate offered him the scope and he peered inside the bag.

-“Last night.
+“She began acting up today at the diner, and I caught sight of her roaming just a few moments ago.
 She’s anchored to my bag, but she has a fairly decent range, about six meters, I’d guess.”